Prescribed Fire Burn Boss Type 1

 - Complete demobilization checkout process as appropriate.

-- Upon demobilization, report status to home unit including ETA to home unit.
+- Upon demobilization, report status to home unit including estimated time of arrival (ETA) to home unit.